-Clothes dryer vents must be installed in the closet at a usable location and 2" maximum off the floor.
+Clothes dryer vents must be installed behind dryer and 2" maximum off the floor.

 Curbless roll-in showers must have a water dam mounted at shower floor entrance.

 A 60" wide by 30" deep minimum clear floor space is required in front of fully accessible tubs and showers.